onthegomap/planetiler/PLANET.md

 ```

 It took 3h21m (including 12 minutes downloading source data) to generate a 99GB `output.mbtiles` file.
 See
-the [full logs](planet-logs/v0.1.0-planet-do-16cpu-128gb.txt) from this run or this summary that it printed at the end.
+the [full logs](planet-logs/v0.1.0-planet-do-16cpu-128gb.txt) from this run or this summary that it printed at the end:
-Notice that it spent almost an hour emitting z13 tiles.
-That is because the default basemap profile merges nearby
-building polygons at z13 which is very expensive.
-You can disable this behavior by setting `--building-merge-z13=false`.

 ```
 3:21:03 DEB [mbtiles] - Tile stats: